egel/dotfiles/configuration/README.md

 ```

 - Open nvim and install plugins `:Lazy` ([Lazy nvim](https://github.com/folke/lazy.nvim) package manager)
-- Some plugin may require additional programs to install.
+- Some plugins may require additional programs to install.
 You can check it all via `:checkhealth` command.
   - I use my brew (`Brewfile`) and npm (`npm.global.txt`) configuration files to install some additional programs used to properly run all nvim features (especially for lsp and linters).

 ```bash